NitinYewale/systeminfo/README.md

 # systeminfo

+systeminfo utility simplifies running linux commands and the best part is we do not need to remember the actual commands.
+It is a great tool for learning commands and linux topics as well as it provides a simplified interface for learning commands.

 The systeminfo utility displays the system information when run without any options.
 This utility takes only two arguments which need to be supplied with -d [domain] and -o [option] domain and options arguments are optional.